latent-to/developer-docs/docs/subnets/understanding-sub-subnets.md

 - **Independent evaluation**: Each sub-subnet requires separate assessment according to its specific criteria.
 - **Separate Yuma Consensus**: Each sub-subnet runs its consensus algorithm independently to determine rankings.
 - **Same stake weight**: Your stake weight is identical across all sub-subnets - no additional stake required.
 - **Weighted dividend calculation**: Your dividends are calculated as a weighted sum of your performance across all sub-subnets.
-If you don't validate all sub-subnets, you receive proportionally reduced emissions (e.g., if you validate 1 out of 8 sub-subnets, you receive 1/8 of your potential emissions).
+If you don't validate on all sub-subnets, you receive proportionally reduced emissions (e.g., if you validate 1 out of 8 sub-subnets, you receive 1/8 of your potential emissions).

 ### Operational Changes